Ministry of Defence

 Frederick James

 J/85500 Ordinary Seaman, HMS Vivid (Shore establishment), Royal Navy.
 Died aboard M.F.A.
-China, Hospital Ship, 3 April 1918 of illness (influenza).
+China, Royal Naval Hospital Ship, Plymouth, 3 April 1918 of illness (bronchial pneumonia).
 Aged 18.
 Son of John and Lottie Collins of Manor Cottage, Bradninch.
-Born in Hillingdon, Middlesex in the March Quarter of 1900.
+Born in Uxbridge, Middlesex 29 November 1899.
+Prior to enlistment he was a Railway Porter.
+Enlisted 22 February 1918 for the duration of hostilities.
+Height 5 feet 4 inches, chest 35½ inches, dark brown hair, blue eyes, fresh complexion.
 Buried in BRADNINCH BURIAL GROUND, Devon.
 Grave 184.

 COPP